PRE TEST

 • 46.
 Civil action for the recovery of civil damages arising from a criminal offense is deemed instituted with the criminal action.
 This rule does not apply in the following cases, EXCEPT:

-A) When the offended party waives the civil action.
+A) When the offended party reserves the right to institute a separate civil action.

 B) When the offended party institutes the criminal action.